 Angela opened the doors to her Cookery School at Llanerch Vineyard in April 2010.
-She is now in her seventh successful year and has already been voted into the Top 10 UK Cookery Schools by The Independent and The Telegraph.
-Her Cookery School has also been shortlisted for the Best Cookery School in this year’s Great British Food Awards and chosen to join an elite selection of 50 top schools in The National Cookery School Guide.
+She is now in her tenth successful year and has already been voted into the Top 10 UK Cookery Schools by The Independent and The Telegraph.
+Her Cookery School has also been shortlisted for the Best Cookery School in the Great British Food Awards and chosen to join an elite selection of 50 top schools in The National Cookery School Guide.
 Angela has created a wide variety of cookery classes and events, where she loves to share her knowledge, skills and anecdotes.

 Angela has worked prolifically in the food world starting her career as a personal chef working in Europe and North America.
 Her clients have included an esteemed list from European aristocracy to high profile clients such as Lord Lloyd Webber.
 Angela then moved into the restaurant business where she developed her relaxed style of cuisine with a strong Mediterranean influence.